 Wu’s is our go-to spot for a group dinner in Chinatown.
 It’s BYOB, so most groups have ice buckets next to them filled with everything from Alsatian riesling to American IPAs.
 Every big round table has a humongous lazy susan, which you’ll inevitably cover with shareable dishes like a huge bowl of wonton soup, fried Dungeness crab, and Peking duck served in bao buns.
 After you finish everything in your ice bucket, keep the night going at 169 Bar a few feet away.

 Despite its name, you shouldn’t be coming to Noodle Village for noodles.
 You should be coming here for Chinatown’s best wonton soup (and you should get it without the noodles, which are confusingly not great).
-You should also come for their excellent soup dumplings, which we think are better than those from Joe’s Shanghai around the corner, despite what a lot of guidebooks say.
-If you disagree, feel free to read a guidebook instead of this guide.
+You should also come for their excellent soup dumplings, which we think are better than those from Joe’s Shanghai around the corner.
 While it can get busy here during the day on weekends, it’s usually a great bet for a weeknight dinner.

 Royal Seafood is just one big carpeted room on Mott Street full of huge round tables, and it’s another great dim sum in Chinatown when you’re with a lot of people.
 Since it gets busy at brunch on the weekends, we suggest banding together with a few coworkers during the week and threatening to quit if you can’t get an extra-long lunch break.
 Once you’re there, cover your table in siu mai, pork buns, rice rolls, and spare ribs.
 And when you’re ordering from the carts, make sure you get plenty of food.
 It sometimes takes a while for them to recirculate.